microsoft/staticstaging/docs/hacking.md

 GLSL uses explicit `in` and `out` type qualifiers (or, in WebGL version 1, the more arcane `attribute`/`uniform`/`varying` set of qualifiers).
 These qualifiers indicate communication between stages.
 To understand how to generate these declarations, the Atw compiler catalogs the nesting of quotations.
 During quote lifting, it records the IDs of all the "subprograms" contained contained within each lifted program.

 Then, the WebGL backend requires that each vertex-shader program contain exactly one nested program: the fragment shader.
-When emitting the code for the vertex shader, it enumerates the persists in the nested fragment shader and emits an `out` declaration for each.
+When emitting the code for the vertex shader, it enumerates the materializations in the nested fragment shader and emits an `out` declaration for each.

 All shader programs---vertex and fragment---get a corresponding `in` declaration for each of their escapes.